apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user.md

 the alternative implementation present with Jackrabbit 2.x ((see Jackrabbit 2.x `UserPerWorkspaceUserManager`).

 #### General
+* The Oak implementation is build on the Oak API.
+This allows for double usage as extension to the JCR API as well as within the Oak layer (aka SPI).
 * The `UserManager` is always associated with the same JCR workspace as the editing `Session` from which the class has been obtained.
 * Changes made to the user management API are always transient and require `Session#save()` to be persisted.
-* In case of any failure during user management related write operations `Session#refresh` is no longer called in order to prevent reverting other changes unrelated to the user management operation.
-Tt's the responsibility of the API consumer to specifically revert pending or invalid transient modifications.
+* In case of any failure during user management related write operations the API consumer is in charge of specifically revert pending or invalid transient modifications or calling `Session#refresh(false)`.
-* The implementation is no longer built on top of the JCR API but instead directly acts on `Tree` and `PropertyState` defined by the OAK API.
-This also allows to make use of the Jackrabbit user management API within the OAK layer (aka SPI).

 #### Differences wrt Jackrabbit 2.x